databricks/diviner/docs/grouped_prophet.rst

 .. code-block:: python

     grouped_prophet_model = GroupedProphet().fit(df, ["country", "region"])

 .. _forecast:

 Forecast
 ^^^^^^^^
-The :py:meth:`diviner.GroupedProphet.forecast()` method is the 'primary means' of generating future forecast predictions.
+The :py:meth:`forecast <diviner.GroupedProphet.forecast>` method is the 'primary means' of generating future forecast predictions.
 For each group that was trained in the :ref:`fit` of the grouped model, a value of time periods is predicted based upon the last event date (or datetime) from each series' temporal termination.